-Since this proclamation on November 9th 1969, the only tangible crimes linked to the Zodiac Killer appear to be the Modesto abduction of Kathleen Johns on March 22nd 1970 and the disappearance of Donna Lass from the Sahara Tahoe Hotel and Casino, Stateline, Nevada, on September 6th 1970.
+Since this proclamation on November 9th 1969, the only tangible crimes linked to the Zodiac Killer appear to be the Modesto abduction of Kathleen Johns on March 22nd 1970, and the disappearance of Donna Lass from the Sahara Tahoe Hotel and Casino, Stateline, Nevada, on September 6th 1970.

-Her description of the man alerted investigators to a possible Zodiac connection, that of a man with heavy rimmed black glasses in his early 40's, 5' 9" in height and short brown hair.
-It was not overlooked by police that the killer had attempted to lure the woman into his vehicle, not dissimilar to the methods employed in the Modesto abduction of Kathleen Johns.
-We may never know the answer.
+Her description of the man alerted investigators to a possible Zodiac connection, that of a man with heavy rimmed black glasses, in his early 40's, 5' 9" in height and short brown hair.
+It was not overlooked by police that the killer had attempted to lure the woman into his vehicle, not dissimilar to the method employed in the Modesto abduction of Kathleen Johns.

-Napa County homicide detective Ken Narlow believed in a greater than 50-50 chance of a Zodiac connection, bearing in mind the description given by Isobel Watson and the fact that April 7th 1972 once more fell on a Friday.
+Napa County homicide detective Ken Narlow believed in a greater than 50-50 chance of a Zodiac connection, bearing in mind the description given by Isobel Watson, and that April 7th 1972 once more fell on a Friday.

-There may be countless crimes associated to the Zodiac Killer that we are unaware of, if we believe his boasts of ME-37 SFPD 0 in the Exorcist Letter, but equally there may be none.
+There may be countless crimes associated to the Zodiac Killer that we are unaware of, if we believe his boasts of ME-37 SFPD 0 in the 'Exorcist' letter, but equally there may be none.
 Isobel Watson fortunately rejected the offers of the 'good Samaritan' and lived to tell the tale.